 Pre-Trial Intervention & Diversion Community Supervision

 Pre-trial intervention, on the other hand, is a more regular occurrence in the department.
 Pre-trial intervention, release, or bond supervision programs are designed to provide a wide range of services to released defendants to ensure subsequent court appearances.
 Generally, a felony or misdemeanor offender is placed in a pre-trial release program through a court order that serves to release the offender from jail on his or her own recognizance or a reduced bond.
-Conditions of bond are similar to those of offenders under regular or deferred adjudication community supervision.
+Conditions of bond are like those of offenders under regular or deferred adjudication community supervision.

-Failure to comply with the conditions of pre-trial release may result in the offender being returned to jail to await trial, or having more stringent conditions imposed.
+Failure to comply with the conditions of pre-trial release may result in the offender being returned to jail to await trial or having more stringent conditions imposed.